silvacms/documentation/source/api/zca.rst

 ``zope.component.queryMultiAdapter``.

-Defining a new Zope Adapter
+Defining a new Zope adapter
 ---------------------------

 You can define a new :term:`Zope adapter` by creating a new class